Urinary Incontinence in Women

 Mixed incontinence is when a person experiences both urge and stress incontinence.
 It’s not uncommon to experience both issues with bladder control.
 Mixed incontinence is, in fact, the second most common form of incontinence in women.

 If you have mixed incontinence, you likely have weakened pelvic muscles in combination with other possible health concerns that cause you to leak urine.
-Working with your doctor will help pinpoint what's causing your bladder control problems, which will give you a range of treatment options to help restore bladder control.
+Working with your doctor will help pinpoint what's causing your bladder control problems.

 4. Overflow Incontinence